WadhwaniAI/cough-against-covid/datasets/README.md

 * Cleaning: Run the notebook - `cough-against-covid/datasets/cleaning/wiai-crowdsourced.ipynb`.

-* Versioning: We do not currently use this dataset for any of the tasks since the GT RTPCR labels are self-reported.
+* Versioning (Optional): We do not currently use this dataset for any of the tasks since the GT RTPCR labels are self-reported.
 However, in case you plan to use it, you create version `default` using notebook - `cough-against-covid/datasets/versioning/cough-classification/wiai-crowdsourced/default.ipynb`.

 The final dataset folder structure as a result of above steps is organized as follows (only shows relevant files):
 ```bash